go-hacks/swap64/README.md

 it at encryption AND decryption time.

-Note: There is no hash checking of the passphrase so you can decrypt with any passphrase you like and will process the file but you will end up with a binary blob of nothing.
+Note: There is no hash checking of the passphrase so you can decrypt with any passphrase you like and it will process the file but you will end up with a binary blob of nothing.
 XD